ropg/LVGL_CYD/README.md

 Currently, CYD detection in this library functions as follows:

-1. If the capactive touch chip used in the CYD capacitive variants is detected on the I2C bus, we assume the display has its backlight on GPIO27 and the display needs to be inverted.
-(This is only because the 2.4" and 2.8" capacitive touch units I got all work that way.)
+1. If the capactive touch chip used in the CYD capacitive variants is detected on the I2C bus, we assume the display has its backlight on GPIO27.

 2. Otherwise, it assumes the backlight is on GPIO21 and it checks if a resistive touch chip is detected (if something is pulling up the IRQ line).